 Mihingo Lodge is an exclusive, family-owned retreat located adjacent to Uganda’s Lake Mburo National Park.
-The lodge represents Uganda at its most magical, with luxury tents designed to blend in with the natural surroundings and uncanny views of the surrounding savannah from its perch on a rocky kopje.
+The tented Uganda lodge represents Uganda at its most magical, with luxury tents designed to blend in with the natural landscape and uncanny views of the surrounding savannah from its perch on a rocky kopje.

 The main dining area of Mihingo Lodge was constructed of native materials, and below is the communal fire pit and beautiful infinity swimming pool.
 All are perfect locations from which to enjoy the spectacular sunsets over Lake Mburo National Park.
 Dining at Mihingo Lodge is a fusion of cultures, herbs, and spices, offering a vast array of crisp salads, homemade yogurts, and three-course dinners of samosas, smoked Nile perch, and grilled beef filets.
 All meals can be catered to dietary requirements, and babysitters can be arranged for parents who wish to enjoy a late, relaxed meal.